very-scary-scenario/nkd.su/API.md

 ## More things

+If you're going to create tweets for voters, make sure that '@nkdsu' appears at the start of the vote tweet.
+Right now, URLs are constructed in a particular way and can fall anywhere within a vote tweet, but this is subject to change.
+To be safe, keep the URLs before any text and use the `url` value provided in track objects.

 If there is something else you want added or changed, or if you find something that's broken, [let me know][new_issue].
 If you just have a question, [tweet][pester] at me.